christianhujer/isheadless/README.md

 # IsHeadless

 This little Go package provides a function `isheadless.IsHeadless() bool`.
-This function tells whether the Go program runs in a headless environment.
+This function tells whether the Go program is running in a headless environment.

+## Examples
+On Windows, `isheadless.IsHeadless()` always returns `false`.
+(Note that this is not correct as it ignores the edge case of running on Windows 10 IoT Core headless.)

+On all other systems, `isHeadless.IsHeadless()` returns `false` if an environment variable named `DISPLAY` exists.

 ## Limitations